Kapranov/taxgig_2020/apps/chat/README.md

 Feature:

-As a client I want to be associated to a user so that other client can see who send messages
+As a client I want to be associated to a user so that other clients can see who send messages

 ## DOING